JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-13-postgres-nosql-4.md

     * created_at
     * modified_at

-now, the model for our user, is far better than the original but still needs some massaging.<br>
+now, the model for our user, is better than the original but still needs some massaging.<br>
-the things to notice here is that we are limiting the amount of addresses a user can have.
+the things to notice here, is that we are limiting the amount of addresses a user can have.
 Well, addresses are not likely to change very often and we won't keep historics on the users addresses table itself, so the limit is not terrible.
 Regarding the cards a user can have, that's another story as our users can choose to add many cards, and at some point cards will expire so limiting the amount of cards won't be the best approach.

 enters an intermediate table that will relate a user to his cards... a single user can have many cards, and maybe a family will share a single card among it's members so we need to add a table that can allow more than one user to relate to more than one card, a many to many table.